ioBroker/ioBroker.js-controller/docs/en/install/linux.md

 ---

-Now call ioBroker via the specified IP in the web browser: ``http://<IP-Adresse>:8081``
+Now call up ioBroker via the specified IP in the web browser: ``http://<IP-Adresse>:8081``

 **Note:**

-with the installation routine, the commands worked from early to mid-January:
+With the installation routine, the commands worked from early to mid-January:

 * iobroker stop
 * iobroker start